AnEdelweiss/JAQOS/README.md

 - ~~Make a 'help' feature in the CLI~~
 - ~~Data upploading.~~
 - ~~Reading the image names from the tabular data file and comparing them to those found locally.
 Thus limiting the parsing data from filename and using directly the tabular data.~~
-- Generalization : ~~changing the hardcoded provenances and PID~~, create the output document and the output folder in the experiment directory etc...)
 - ~~Generalization : no more 'fec' and 'fem' when importing images, 'do you want to import 1 or 2 sets of datafiles (one obtained from the first one)' ability to import more than just images (tar files, fluorescence data...)~~
-- Automatization(?)
 - ~~Logging everything into a log-dd-mm-yyyy.log to keep a written trace of what has been done during the session.~~